Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Higher-order Lie bracket approximation and application to extremum seeking

 \subsection{Application to extremum seeking and simulations}

-With the understanding of Theorem \ref{thm:mainthm_main} which establishes the connection between higher-order averaging and LBS approximations for control-affine ESC systems, and along with the strong insights derived from Corollaries \ref{cor:bounded_main} to \ref{cor:completeAvg_main} and {Proposition 5}, one can have a more comprehensive understanding of control-affine ESC systems and how to design them for better performance {and based on what order of LBS}.
-This perhaps will need many studies to do after the results this paper provides, but here we will highlight a few of the observations we were able to make and verify them via Examples. \begin{enumerate}[label=$O$\arabic*.] \item {For a given ESC, one can check the condition of Proposition 5 (Remark 8) or Corollary 4 (Remark 10) to determine the r-order of LBS that is complete averaging asymptote which is the ultimate representative of the ESC qualitative behavior (e.g., convergence rate and stability).
-See Examples 1-2.} \item {Thanks to the higher-order LBS, one can improve ESC performance (especially convergence rate) by design to be influenced by higher-order derivatives (even beyond Hessian) while maintaining bounded average as $\omega \rightarrow \infty$.
-In Examples 3-4 we show how one by careful choice of $p_i$, $k_i$ with tracking zero and non-zero Lie brackets, can achieve an ESC with a bounded average that involves third-order derivative information for the first time in literature.} \item Due to higher-order averaging theory, truncating before the desired order may or may not capture stability, but even if it captures stability, convergence behavior will best be represented by the complete averaging asymptote.
-Refer to Example 2. \item {ESC designer can totally make choices that do not lead to complete average asymptote.
-LBS approximations in \eqref{eqn:LBS_main} still hold and provide the results of Corollaries 1-2; no need to impose $lim\: \omega \rightarrow \infty$ as in \cite{labar2019newton} (also provided in \eqref{eqn:Lie_Prem})}. \end{enumerate}
+With the understanding of \xref{thm:mainthm_main} which establishes the connection between higher-order averaging and LBS approximations for control-affine ESC systems, and along with the strong insights derived from \xref[env={Corollaries}]{cor:bounded_main} to \nxref{cor:completeAvg_main} and {\xref{TeXFolio:pps5}}, one can have a more comprehensive understanding of control-affine ESC systems and how to design them for better performance {and based on what order of LBS}.
+This perhaps will need many studies to do after the results this paper provides, but here we will highlight a few of the observations we were able to make and verify them via Examples. \begin{enumerate}[label=$O$\arabic*.] \item {For a given ESC, one can check the condition of \xref{TeXFolio:pps5} (\xref{TeXFolio:rmk8}) or \xref{TeXFolio:cry4} (\xref{TeXFolio:rmk10}) to determine the r-order of LBS that is complete averaging asymptote which is the ultimate representative of the ESC qualitative behavior (e.g.,~convergence rate and stability).
+See Examples \xref[range]{TeXFolio:exm1,TeXFolio:exm2}.} \item {Thanks to \eqref{eqn:LBS_main}, one can improve ESC performance by design (especially convergence rate) to be influenced by higher-order derivatives, even beyond Hessian, which is unprecedented in ESC literature to the best of our knowledge, while maintaining a bounded average/LBS as $\omega \rightarrow \infty$.
+In Examples \xref[range]{TeXFolio:exm3,TeXFolio:exm4} we show how one by careful choice of $p_i$, $k_i$ with tracking zero and non-zero Lie brackets, can achieve an ESC with a bounded average as $\omega \rightarrow \infty$ that estimates third-order derivative information for the first time.} \item Due to higher-order averaging theory, truncating before the desired order may or may not capture stability, but even if it captures stability, convergence behavior will best be represented by the complete averaging asymptote.
+Refer to Examples \xref[range]{TeXFolio:exm2,TeXFolio:exm3}. \item {ESC designer can totally make choices that do not lead to complete averaging asymptote.
+LBS approximations in \eqref{eqn:LBS_main} still hold and provide the results of \xref[range]{TeXFolio:cry1,TeXFolio:cry2}; no need to impose $lim\: \omega \rightarrow \infty$ as in \cite{labar2019newton} (also provided in \eqref{eqn:Lie_Prem})}. \end{enumerate}